Travel With RWF

 Rainbow World Fund has been visiting Guatemala since 2004.
 Since then over 100 RWF volunteers have delivered 7000 pounds of medical and school supplies valued at over $900,000 along with $119,000 in grants.
 Some of the many projects that RWF supports include a women's clinic in Guatemala City, an orphanage in Santa Apolonia, a water project in the Mayan village of Tapesquillo, a school in Santa Cruz del Quiché, Project Safe Passage at the Guatemala City garbage dump, projects that support the LGBT community in Guatemala City.
 Participants are asked to collect medical and school supplies during the months prior to departure.
 Each person is allowed two 50lbs bags on international flights.
 Our groups have made a huge difference in the lives of hundreds.
 These vital supplies come from doctors and hospitals in the U.S. that we contact before our trips.
 The antibiotics, anti-fungals, diabetes medications and HIV medications all mean the difference between life and death in Guatemala.

-Besides delivering much needed aid, the our group acts as ambassadors for LGBTQ human rights, meeting with individuals and groups, from school children, rural villagers, shamans and religious leaders speaking openly of our experiences as LGBT people.
+Besides delivering much needed aid, the our group acts as ambassadors for LGBTQ human rights, meeting with individuals and groups, from school children, rural villagers, shamans and religious leaders speaking openly of our experiences as LGBTQ people.
 This has led to fantastic conversations and sharing.
 It has been amazing to see the shifts in parts of the culture regarding acceptance of LGBT people over the last several years.
 Learn more here.

 WASHINGTON, DC May 2019 TBA